w3code/reactnd-myreads-project/README.md

 * Start the development server with `npm start`
 * The app will start on localhost:3000, if not automatically, type in this adress in your browser's address bar

+### Search terms for books
+* There're only a few search terms, which can be used.
+These search terms can be found in SEARCH_TERMS.md in the root folder.

 ## Contributing